samuel-walters/docker/README.md

 > 4. Go to localhost (port 80) and check the /posts page.

+### Kubernetes: Volume
+At its core, a volume is a directory, possibly with some data in it, which is accessible to the containers in a pod.

+#### Why is a volume necessary?
+On-disk files in a container are ephemeral, which presents some problems for non-trivial applications when running in containers.
+One problem is the loss of files when a container crashes.
+The kubelet restarts the container but with a clean state.
+Persistent volumes can solve this problem as they exist beyond the lifetime of a pod.
+When a pod ceases to exist, Kubernetes destroys ephemeral volumes; however, Kubernetes does not destroy persistent volumes.
+For any kind of volume in a given pod, data is preserved across container restarts.

+##### Difference between Persistent Volume (PV) and Persistent Volume Claim

+* A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator.
+PVs are resources in the cluster just like a node is a cluster resource.
+PVs have a lifecycle independent of any individual Pod that uses the PV.

+* A PersistentVolumeClaim (PVC) is a request for storage by a user.
+It is similar to a Pod.
+Pods consume node resources and PVCs consume PV resources.
+Claims can request specific size and access modes (e.g., they can be mounted ReadWriteOnce, ReadOnlyMany or ReadWriteMany).

+##### Bind PVC to PV

+Only PVs of the requested class, ones with the same storageClassName as the PVC, can be bound to the PVC.

 ## Kubernetes Commands

 * `kubectl cluster-info`: A useful way to tell if K8 is running properly.